 Inmotion puts limitations in place for SQL and the number of domains on one account.
 That means a less crowded server and better performance.
-If you have only one website in mind, you should definitely go with Inmotion.
+If you have only one website in mind, you should go with Inmotion.
 If you need more, you can choose bigger plans too.

-My website has been online for more than ten years.
+Hosting Manual has been online for more than ten years.
 It continues to be a reliable source for people looking for information on web hosting.
 I have not been writing web hosting reviews during those years, but recently I have changed my mind.

 I am managing a lot of small business websites as a webmaster.
 Different companies host them, so I have the chance to see which works and which doesn’t.

-On Hosting Manual I am trying to give people a chance to see which hosting company they may tie their fortunes up with in my opinion.
+On Hosting Manual I am trying to give people a chance to see which hosting company should they tie their fortunes up with in my opinion.
 I am making a buck here and there by placing a couple of affiliate links on the website.
 That said, my recommendations are based solely on my personal experiences with the web hosts.

 You do not have to click on any of my affiliate links.
 It’s all fine.
-But jut to tease you a bit, you should know that many companies run limited time offers exclusive to visitors coming through affiliate links.
+But just to tease you a bit, you should know that many companies run limited time offers exclusive to visitors coming through affiliate links.

-How Reliable Are They?
+How Reliable Are Our Ratings?

 The question that comes up is this: how reliable are my ratings?
 Are they impartial and honest?
 Are they slanted in favor of the companies in question?
 In other words, am I trying to promote or sell the services of a given hosting company?

 I am a very upbeat person in general.
 I don’t like negativity, and I won’t put negative opinions on this website.
 That doesn’t mean that I haven’t seen a lot of poor service from various web hosts.
 On the contrary, I saw a lot!
-You just won’t find those web hosts here.
+You won’t find those web hosts here.

 As you read through some of my posts, you can also check the websites of the various hosting companies.
-Look over their different offerings, their price ranges, etc., before making up your mind to go with one rather than the other.
+Look at their different offerings, their price ranges, etc., before making up your mind to go with one rather than the other.

-There is no point in playing pig in a poke and just signing up with any web hosting company regardless of their reputation.
+There is no point in playing pig in a poke and just signing up for any web hosting company regardless of their reputation.
 The good ones are bound to have a good reputation, and you should be looking for signing up with one of those.